 Everyone age 18 or older can have a Living Will.
 The effectiveness of a Living Will is suspended during pregnancy.

-It is not necessary that you have an attorney draw up your Living Will.
-Kentucky law (KRS 311.625) actually specifies the form you should fill out.
-You probably should see an attorney if you make changes to the Living Will form.
-The law also prohibits relatives, heirs, health care providers or guardians from witnessing the Will.
+It is not necessary that you have an attorney draw up your Living Will ("will").
+Kentucky law (KRS 311.625) specifies the form you should fill out.
+You should speak with an attorney if you make changes to the Living Will form.
+The law also prohibits relatives, heirs, health care providers or guardians from witnessing the will.
 You may wish to use a Notary Public in lieu of witnesses.

 When choosing a surrogate, remember that the person you name will have the power to make important treatment decisions, even if other people close to you might urge a different decision.
 Choose the person best qualified to be your health care surrogate.
 Also, consider picking a back-up person, in case your first choice isn’t available when needed.
 Be sure to tell the person that you have named them a surrogate and make sure that the person understands what’s most important to you.
 Your wishes should be laid out specifically in the Living Will.

 If you decide to make a Living Will, be sure to talk about it with your family and your doctor.
 The conversation is just as important as the document.

 A copy of any Living Will should be put in your medical records.
 Each time you are admitted for an overnight stay in a hospital or nursing home, you will be asked whether you have a Living Will.
 You are responsible for telling your hospital or nursing home that you have a Living Will.